SELECT-TV TO FURTHER STRENGTHEN ITS FINANCIAL COFFERS WITH SUPPORT FROM MDV

 MDV's first fund was a RM1.6 billion soft loan from the Japanese government via the Japan Bank for International Cooperation (JBIC).
 However, the second fund does not involve JBIC as the currency risk — JBIC loans are denominated in yen — was deemed too high.

-netv@lue2.0 the launch was a significant milestone for the company as it was an endorsement by the Ministry of Finance (MoF).
+Md Zubir Ansori Yahaya, the managing director and CEO of MDV, tells netv@lue2.0 the launch was a significant milestone for the company as it was an endorsement by the Ministry of Finance (MoF).
 He adds that the fund will be good for the ICT and biotech industries as it can be used to finance their projects.
 "We offer customers flexibility," says Zubir.
 "Banks normally require up to 30% of the loan in hard collateral, which many young technology companies are not able to provide.
 We, however, look at strength of the project and the team members.
 By doing this, we can bridge the gap between venture capital, which suits very young companies, and conventional bank financing, which suits mature companies."

 MDV's profit rate for its Islamic-based products and interest rate for its conventional products range from 6% to 8%.